Topical Maps Entities How It Works

 A template for recurring financial checkups, roles and responsibilities, and a roadmap for big purchases without new debt.

-Content Strategy for Family Debt Repayment Strategy: Snowball vs Avalanche
+Content strategy and topical authority plan for Family Debt Repayment Strategy: Snowball vs Avalanche

 The recommended SEO content strategy for Family Debt Repayment Strategy: Snowball vs Avalanche is the hub-and-spoke topical map model: one comprehensive pillar page on Family Debt Repayment Strategy: Snowball vs Avalanche, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Family Debt Repayment Strategy: Snowball vs Avalanche — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Family Debt Repayment Strategy: Snowball vs Avalanche.

 36